comyar/CZWeatherKit/README.md

 CZWeatherKit is a simple, extensible weather library for iOS and OS X that allows for painless downloading of weather data from various weather services.
 CZWeatherKit is lightweight and requires no external dependencies.

-CZWeatherKit started as offshoot of work I had done while developing [Sol°](https://github.com/comyarzaheri/Sol), a simple open-source iOS weather app ([App Store Link](http://appstore.com/Sol°)).
-I will update the README when I finish integrating CZWeatherKit back into Sol° so you can see what CZWeatherKit looks like in a completed app.
+CZWeatherKit started as offshoot of work done while developing [Sol°](https://github.com/comyarzaheri/Sol), a simple open-source iOS weather app ([App Store Link](http://appstore.com/Sol°)).
+The README will be updated when CZWeatherKit has been integrated back into Sol° so you can see what it looks like in a completed app.

 # Getting Started